auerswal/pubcloud2020/ex5-ipv6/README.md

 Instead of relying on automatic address configuration, we might consider manual configuration.
-I do not think this is advisable.
+I do not think this is advisable in the public cloud.

 AWS could implement
 [RFC 4191](https://tools.ietf.org/html/rfc4191)